elotroalex/chiens/_texts/translation.md

 - Oh, new suction of my blood by the sun
 - vampire,
 - Oh, assault of my rock by the corsair night
-- and my dawn blasted below their maws
+- and my dawn farted below their snouts
 - its crash of midday and gulls
 - Tie me up.
 - Trample me.
 Assassinate me.
 Too late.